FOR MORE INFORMATION: (716) 436-3229

 How much does the training cost?

-There is no cost to the student for obtaining the skills or high school degree required to enter Northland’s educational programs.
 The cost for the technical skills training program provided by the SUNY partners is based on financial need and students are expected to complete a financial aid form to identify financial need.
-It is expected that for many students there will be no cost to attend based on their financial situation.
+It is expected that for many students there will be little to no cost to attend based on their financial situation.
 Financial aid advisors at Northland will assist you in applying for financial aid.

 What degrees and certifications does Northland Workforce Training Center offer?